4 Ways To Measure Sales Targets In Salesforce

 The arrow indicator shows sales won.
 The gauge's red, amber, and green segments define relevant breakpoints.
 For example, we use amber to represent 80% of sales target achievement and green for 100%.

-The gauge relies upon an underlying sales report summarising the value of deals won over the relevant period.
+The gauge relies on an underlying sales report that summarizes the value of deals won over the relevant period..

-• You need to set up a target metric quickly.
-Use this option if you must report to the Board on sales versus target in the next five minutes.
+- You need to set up a target metric quickly.
+Use this option if you need to report to the Board on sales versus targets within the next five minutes.

-• Sales targets are the same for each period.
-In other words, you don't need to modify breakpoints each month.
+- Sales targets are the same for each period.
+In other words, you don't need to modify breakpoints every month.

 A dashboard gauge is a viable option for a simple, straightforward measurement of sales targets.

-Use the gauge with other dashboard charts and reports to get full sales performance and pipeline visibility.
-For example, The #1 Pipeline Report You Should Be Using This Year is a great starting point.
+Use the gauge with other dashboard charts and reports for full sales performance and pipeline visibility.
+For example, our blog The #1 Pipeline Report You Should Be Using This Year, is a great starting point.

-Incidentally, the free GSP Sales Dashboard you can install from the AppExchange includes the target gauge and report.
+Incidentally, you can install the free GSP Sales Dashboard from the AppExchange, which includes the target gauge and report.

 The Forecasts tab is the standard function in Salesforce for target measurement.